sigstore/docs/content/en/cosign/installation.md

 749f896bb378aca5cb45c5154fc0cb43f6728d48
 ```

-Further details and installation instructions for `crane` available here: https://github.com/google/go-containerregistry/tree/main/cmd/crane
+Further details and installation instructions for `crane` available via https://github.com/google/go-containerregistry/tree/main/cmd/crane

 ## Releases

-Releases are published in this repository under the [Releases page](https://github.com/sigstore/cosign/releases), and hosted in the GCS bucket `cosign-releases`.
+Releases are published in the Cosign repository under the [Releases page](https://github.com/sigstore/cosign/releases), and hosted in the GCS bucket `cosign-releases`.

-They can be viewed with `gsutil`:
+They can be reviewed with `gsutil`:

 ```console
 $ gsutil ls gs://cosign-releases/v1.0.0